hexaquarks/chess-game/README.md

 ## Installation
  - Running the project requires [SFML](https://www.sfml-dev.org/download/sfml/2.5.1/) installed locally
  - Need **C++17** compiler installed locally
 One can then compile the project by running `make app`, and run the project by running `make run`.

+## Long-term Goals
+The long-term goal for this project is to have a puzzle trainer similar [Puzzle Rush](https://www.chess.com/puzzles/rush) and [Puzzle Storm](https://lichess.org/storm) but for openings!
+The opening puzzles would be generated according to move variations that were manually entered by the user and saved in their user configuration as FEN or PGN files.
+> Chess Base 17 has this feature but at ~300$ it's inaccessible for most, hence the open sourcing project.

 ## Features
  - [x] Fully functional chess game, with respect to chess rules (*pin, check, checkmate, en passant, promotion, castle, etc*).
  - [x] Move history and move list traversal through <kbd> ← </kbd> <kbd> → </kbd> <kbd> ↑ </kbd> <kbd> ↓ </kbd>